RadioPotin/ft-turing42/README.md

 ```
 _build/default/src/ft-turing.exe
 ```
-to which you can feed a `.json` file in which a given Turing machine is defined.
+to which you can feed a `.json` file in which a given Turing machine is defined as well as an input to feed to said Turing Machine.

 # Testing
 ```